Git-PratikVyas/FastAPI-for-GenAI/2_ai-service/README.md

 ## Step 5: Error Handling and Validation

-**Why**: Like a pinch of salt, proper error handling makes your service robust and user-friendly.
+Proper error handling makes your service robust and user-friendly.

 **Instructions**:
 1. Update `main.py` to include a content filter for inappropriate prompts.